Binary Tree in Action (Traversal)

 // Function signature

-The problem is to connect all nodes at each level of a binary tree using the next
+The goal is to connect all nodes at the same level in a binary tree using the next

 pointer:

-Moreover, the problem states that the input is a "perfect binary tree," meaning the entire binary tree forms an equilateral triangle.
-Except for the rightmost nodes, whose next
+The problem also says the input is a "perfect binary tree," which means the tree is shaped like an equilateral triangle.
+Except for the rightmost node at each level, every node has a neighbor to its right, and the next

 How do we solve this problem?
-Let's mentally go through the binary tree problem-solving approach:
+Let's recall the general ideas for solving binary tree problems:

-1. Can this problem be solved with a "traversal" mindset?
+1. Can we solve this problem using a "traversal" approach?

-You might be tempted to mimic the previous problem and write code like this:
+You might want to write code similar to the previous problem, like this:

 // Binary tree traversal function